Toric moment mappings and Riemannian structures: A Klein correspondence

+We invite the reader to complete the analysis of the maps between the moment polytopes $\Delta_{\sP^\pm}$, $\Delta_{\sG}$ and $\Delta_{\sD^\pm}$ keeping in mind Proposition~\ref{orbd} and Remark~\ref{hexa}.
+In particular analogous considerations enable one reader to interpret Figure~\ref{newexample}.

-In the case of $f$-structures parametrized by $\sF_3^0$, there is no way to define a map between singular polytopes corresponding to the symplectic fibrations in the middle diagram of \rf{trianglefibr3}.
+The moment polytope corresponding to $\sD^0$ (Figure~\ref{parameter1}g) is a special case of $\Delta_{\sD}$.
+The rectangular faces are squares.
+For the $f$-structures, there is no way to define a map between moment polytopes corresponding to the symplectic fibrations in the middle diagram of \rf{trianglefibr3}.
 The lack of such a mapping is due to the degeneracy of the characteristic $2$-form.
-In fact, in the case of the remaining $\sF_3$ orbits, there are two distinguished internal segments corresponding to the projections of the same $2$-plane taken with two different orientations.
+In fact, in the case of the remaining $\sD$ orbits, there are two distinguished internal segments corresponding to the projections of the same $2$-plane taken with two different orientations.
 In this case, the $2$-form is not capable of determining the compatible orientation on its kernel.
-Graphically, this is expressed by the fact that the two segments (corresponding to the different orientations of the $2$-dimensional kernel) intersect in the origin (see Figure~\ref{parameter1}g).
+Graphically, this is expressed by the fact that the two segments (corresponding to the different orientations of the $2$-dimensional kernel) intersect in the origin (see Figure~\ref{parameter1}(g) ).
+For example the form $e^{14}+e^{23}\in\sD^0$ determines a splitting $ \langle e^1,e^2,e^3,e^4\rangle\oplus \langle e^5,e^6\rangle$ and can be extended to $e^{14}+e^{23}+e^{56}$ to yield a compatible OCS in $\sP^+$.
+The image of $e^{14}+e^{23}$ by $\mu_T$ is the origin of $\R^3$, whereas the image of $\omega$ is the midpoint $(0,0,1)$ of an edge of the tetrahedron.